Ahmed-Azri/nesox/archive/README.md

 Performance Data Archive
 ========================

-from copy and rename from $home/stat in term of scheduling algorithms
+From copy and rename of $home/stat in terms of scheduling algorithms!